ZacMillionaire/Nulah.CreamRss/Nulah.RSS.Avalonia/readme.md

 - remove obsolete image properties from entity model
 - implement batch feed adding
   - probably have a loading spinner for each feed in turn
+- ~~create rss icon index to avoid needless fetching for similar icons~~
+  - nevermind, I want to add the ability for someone to assign a custom image for feed icons if they wish